 - Install built-in units in a suitable metal cabinet in such a way that personnel are protected against fire and smoke, or take other appropriate measures to protect personnel. - Ensure that smoke can only escape via controlled and monitored paths.

-Failure of pacemakers or implant malfunctions due to electromagnetic fields
+Active implant malfunctions due to electromagnetic fields